shahrohan05/FlutterExamples/my_favorites/README.md

 The app has three screens :
 1. Login
-    - User enters his/her name and the user is greeted with toast message based on if the user is new visitor or an existing one.
+    - User enters his/her name and the user is greeted with toast message (showing if the user is new visitor or an existing one).
 User's favorites list is loaded accordingly.
 2. Items List
     - List of random items user can set as favorites and the favorited items can also be removed for each user.
-3. Favorites List
+3. Favorites
     - List of favorites items for the user.

 The app state maintains the logged in user and his/her favorite items list.